up42/up42-py/docs/installation.md

 ## User installation

+**Install via pip**.
 The package requires Python version > 3.6.
-Install via pip:

 ```bash
 pip install up42-py
 ```

-If you have an existing installation, update to the newest version via:
+If you have an existing installation, update to the **newest version** via:

 ```bash
 pip install up42-py --upgrade
 ```

 !!!
 Info "Optional: Jupyter Lab"
-    Although optional, the UP42 Python SDK is optimally used in a Jupyter notebook, which makes data exploration even more comfortable!
-To install:
+    The UP42 Python SDK is even more comfortable to use in a **Jupyter notebook**!
+    To install Jupyter Lab:

     ```bash
     pip install jupyterlab
     ```

+## Test the installation

-Test the successful installation by importing the package in Python:
+To test the successful installation, import it in Python:
 ```python
 import up42
 ```